InterNetX/php-domainrobot-sdk/README.md

 ### Logging Requests and Responses

 There may be certain circumstances where you may want to log your requests and responses.
-For this cases we provide you with two integrated callback methods you can use for this purpose.
+For these cases we provide you with two integrated callback methods you can use for this purpose.
 Find an example on how to use them below.

 ```php